 What way do you like YOUR stuffing?

-- 1 pound or 16 ounces favorite gluten free bread I used Udi's Chia-Millet
+- 1 pound favorite gluten free bread I used Udi's Chia-Millet

 - 3 tablespoons avocado oil better for high heat sauteing than olive oil